kumaly/looters-community/HOWTO.md

 Looters is still in development, but you can try the current pre alpha version to get a feeling of the game.

-Right now, the game is deployed only on the Telos EVM Testnet.
+Right now, the game is deployed only on the Telos EVM Mainnet.
 We suggest that you try it with your mobile device as we haven't focused on the desktop version yet.

 ## State of the game